-Time Cost Group size (teams) Activity type 4.25 hours Medium 3 - 4 students Design Challenge Engineering Areas Mechanical EngineeringHydraulic Engineering Engineering Design Process
+Time Cost Group size (teams) Activity type 4.5 hours Medium 3 - 4 students Design Challenge Engineering Areas Mechanical Engineering Hydraulic Engineering Engineering Design Process

-Challenge Description
+Challenge description

-Water is a nearly incompressible liquid.
-This means that it is very effective at transferring force and power.
-Hydraulic systems take advantage of this fact and are used in many different industries to convert small forces applied over small areas into large forces applied over large areas.
+Water is a nearly incompressible fluid.
+This means that it is very effective at transferring force and power (much like a steel rod would be).
+Hydraulic systems take advantage of this fact and the nature of fluid pressure to convert small forces applied over small areas into large forces applied over large areas.
 This is called Pascal's Principle or Pascal's Law.
 Hydraulic systems like this are used extensively in earth moving equipment, cranes, and industrial robots.
 In this challenge, students will design and build their own hydraulic powered robot arms to move marshmallows from one location to another.